-Cleo and Serene started performing as an ensemble in 2018, appearing in Hong Kong and abroad.
+Cleo and Serene started performing as an ensemble in 2018 and have since performed widely in Hong Kong and abroad.
 As avid musicians, they perform creative and challenging programs ranging from Baroque to Contemporary and jazz.
 At the same time, they are specialists in sacred music too.

 Lauded and admired for their engaging performances, they reached the semi-finals of the Queensland International Chamber Music Competition in Australia in 2019.
-Most recently, they have been invited by Navona Records to release an album to celebrate Bach’s 340th anniversary in 2025.
-The album will include a work composed exclusively for them by Bosnian composer Faruk Mehic.
+In 2025, they were invited by Navona Records to release BACHannalia, an all-Bach album marking the 340th anniversary of Johann Sebastian Bach.
+The album features a newly commissioned work composed expressly for them and the project by Bosnian composer Faruk Mehic.
+In the same year, they made their Japan debut during the summer concert season.

 Biographies